 Greg thought it would be a great idea to have a group discussion between everyone regarding the decision so they could lay hold of the Lord’s mind on the matter together.

-He bought into the philosophy that in a church, believers are brothers and sisters who are co-equal partners in living out Kingdom community.
+He bought into the philosophy that in a church, believers are brothers and sisters who are co-equal partners in living out spiritual community.

 John disagreed.
 He thought it would be inconvenient and unnecessary to discuss the matter as a whole group.
 He wanted just a few of the people to make the decision and then go talk to everyone else to persuade them that the decision was what was best for everyone and what the Lord wanted.